benkoshy/pagy/docs/extras/searchkick.md

 +++ Passive Mode

 !!!
 Use when:
-...you have a paginated `Searchkick::Results` object.
+you already have a paginated `Searchkick::Results` object.
 !!!

 ||| Controller